angular/angular/aio/content/guide/router.md

 {@a router-link-active}

-### Active Router Links
+### Active router links

-The **`RouterLinkActive`** directive on each anchor tag helps visually distinguish the anchor for the currently selected "active" route.
+The `RouterLinkActive` directive toggles css classes for active `RouterLink` bindings based on the current `RouterState`.

-On each anchor tag, you also see [property bindings](guide/template-syntax#property-binding) to the `RouterLinkActive` directive that look like `routerLinkActive="..."`.
+On each anchor tag, you see a [property binding](guide/template-syntax#property-binding) to the `RouterLinkActive` directive that look like `routerLinkActive="..."`.

 The template expression to the right of the equals (=) contains a space-delimited string of CSS classes that the Router will add when this link is active (and remove when the link is inactive).
-You can also set the `RouterLinkActive` directive to a string of classes such as `[routerLinkActive]="'active fluffy'"` or bind it to a component property that returns such a string.
+You set the `RouterLinkActive` directive to a string of classes such as `[routerLinkActive]="'active fluffy'"` or bind it to a component property that returns such a string.

-The `RouterLinkActive` directive toggles css classes for active `RouterLink`s based on the current `RouterState`.
-This cascades down through each level of the route tree, so parent and child router links can be active at the same time.
+Active route links cascade down through each level of the route tree, so parent and child router links can be active at the same time.
 To override this behavior, you can bind to the `[routerLinkActiveOptions]` input binding with the `{ exact: true }` expression.
 By using `{ exact: true }`, a given `RouterLink` will only be active if its URL is an exact match to the current URL.

 {@a basics-router-state}